arp6333/ISTE252-FinalProject/README.md

-This is just the src and www files, dependencies, platforms, and plugins will have to be installed after downloading.
+This is just the src and www files; dependencies, platforms, and plugins will have to be installed after downloading.

 Local Notifications:
 ionic cordova plugin add cordova-plugin-local-notification